atsepkov/zen-proof-of-concept/README.md

 ## Endpoints

-- `GET /editor` – React JDM editor prefilled with a sample shipping rule that demonstrates a decision table for weight-based base rates, a switch node for international logic and a JavaScript function for error‑tolerant cost calculation.
+- `GET /editor` – React JDM editor prefilled with a sample shipping rule that demonstrates a switch node for international logic and JavaScript functions for both base rate and error‑tolerant cost calculation.
 It can load existing rules and publish updates to a local SQLite database.
 - `GET /analyze` – interactive page to generate sample parts (including `origin_country`) and run them through a ruleset via Zen Engine.
 The analyzer inspects the rule's input fields to prefill compatible part properties.